lmedson/simple-grpc/README.md

-# simple-grpc
+# simple-grpc crud
-A simple application using grpc
+A simple node API built to practice grpc